 A recently discovered meteor shower has been showing increased activity this week.
 And it might become even more active during the next few nights, with a peak – or maximum activity – around September 13 to 15, 2025.

-Annual meteor showers generally occur every year as Earth – as part of its orbit around the sun – intercepts debris in paths left by a comet or sometimes an asteroid.
+Annual meteor showers typically happen every year as Earth – in its orbit around the sun – intercepts debris in paths left by a comet or sometimes an asteroid.
 But the parent body for the Chi Cygnids isn’t known for certain.

-Many of the best known or famous meteor showers require that you observe late in the night.
+- Many of the best known or famous meteor showers require that you observe late in the night.
 But the Chi Cygnids’ radiant is high in the sky – close to the zenith – as soon as it gets dark.
 So it’s an early evening meteor shower!
-Get out there as soon as it gets dark.

 This video shows some Chi Cygnid meteors from September 4, 2025, in Puerto Rico.
 See how slowly they move across the sky?
 Lots of fun to watch!
 Video via Astronomical Society of the Caribbean.